 Students are required to be enrolled on a full-time basis during the number of terms of residence required by their respective degree programs, unless splitting.
 A student must be enrolled and in good standing to be eligible to submit a thesis.

-MArch I, MArch I AP, and MDes students may choose to split their final, fall semester into two semesters.
+MArch I and MArch I AP students may choose to split their final, fall semester into two semesters.
 A Facilities Split Fee ($1,000) is applied to the spring semester term bill.
 Students who choose this option will formally enroll in thesis during the fall or spring semester, and take only lecture and seminar courses in the other semester.
-Students who split will be charged half tuition for both semesters (see exception below), with the understanding that they will enroll in no more than 24 units for both semesters combined, or 20 units for MDes students.
+Students who split will be charged half tuition for both semesters (see exception below), with the understanding that they will enroll in no more than 24 units for both semesters combined.
 Students who split do not have the use of a desk during the semester in which they do not enroll in studio or thesis.
 In the spring semester prior to their final year at the GSD, the Registrar will email the necessary form to eligible students.

 Splitting for International Students

 International students who are enrolling in thesis in the spring semester pay for one extra course (four units) if they decide to split.
 The reason for this is that in order for international students to maintain their student visas, they must be considered full-time students during the fall of their split-semester year (enrolled in 16 units or four courses).
 Sixteen units in the fall and 12 (thesis) in the spring are 28 units, which is four more than full tuition.
 (That results in 1/4 more tuition in the fall.)

 The following policies govern students while on a leave of absence (LOA):

 Students do not have active ID cards while they are on leave of absence.

 Students may have the option to continue their Student Health Insurance Plan coverage while on a leave of absence for a limited time.
 Please visit the Leave of Absence Policy at www.huhs.harvard.edu for more information.